radish-es/casebook-property/content/lessons/week02.md

 Last week, we drew an analogy between law and language, noting that the "vocabulary" of Anglo-Canadian legal arguments resembles a set of typical, highly patterned arguments used by jurists to debate and reason through a problem or dispute.
 Our discussion of this vocabulary left us with a nagging question: *How can these back-and-forth legal arguments ever help us to actually resolve a problem, to decide which judgement or decision or outcome is more persuasive?* If every legal argument has predictable counter-arguments, how does one side of the argument ever "win out" over the other?

-From a historical perspective, the answer to this question depends--in part--on *when* we are asking it.
-In other words, the question of *persuasiveness* is closely tied to the concept of legal styles that emerge from and evolve over particular periods of time.
-For much of our course, we will draw this link by exploring two contrasting styles of Anglo-Canadian legal thought that are both based on its basic grammatical structure, which we will introduce this week as the basic structure of Western liberalism.
+From a historical perspective, the answer to this question has often depended--in part--on *when* we are asking it.
+In other words, the question of *persuasiveness* is closely tied to the concept of legal styles that emerge from and evolve over particular historical periods of legal thought.
+For much of our course, we will draw this link by exploring two contrasting styles of Anglo-Canadian legal thought that are both rooted in its basic grammatical structure, which we will introduce this week as the basic structure of Western liberalism.

 ## Our Problem this Week